-Fair value of financial instruments: At December 31, 2018 and 2017, the fair value of all financial instruments approximates carrying value.
-Securities available for sale are recorded at fair value on a recurring basis.
+Fair value measurements: At December 31, 2019 and 2018, the fair value of investments are recorded at fair value on a recurring basis.
 Fair value measurement is based upon quoted prices, if available.
 If quoted prices are not available, fair values are measured using independent pricing models or other model-based valuation techniques such as the present value of future cash flows, adjusted for the security's credit rating, prepayment assumptions, and other factors such as credit loss assumptions.
-The following methods and assumptions were used to estimate the fair value of each class of financial instruments:
+The following methods and assumptions were used to estimate fair value: